-To get on the list for our regular monthly giveaway returning in January, you'll have to watch your inbox for our newsletter or follow us on Facebook.
+To get on the list for our regular monthly giveaway returning in January, you'll have to watch your inbox for our newsletter or follow PT on Facebook.
 If you're not on our monthly e-mail newsletter list, sign up by clicking on the box at the top right.
 Remember, if you enter your chances are quite good.
 If you don't, they're zero.

 Looking for a travel story that appeared in a previous issue?
 Dive into the Perceptive Travel back issues where you can find everything that has appeared here since our debut.
 We have them categorized by region too, as in Europe Travel Stories or Canada and USA Travel Stories.